-The Impending Monetary Revolution, the Dollar and Gold by Edmund Contoski.
-Quality paperback, cover design by Paul Kielb, October 2012, $19.95, 210 pages, 29 illustrations with 28 in color, ISBN 978-0-9655007-0-8
+The Impending Monetary Revolution, the Dollar and Gold, 2nd edition, by Edmund Contoski.
+Quality paperback, November 2014, $28.95, 283 pages, 33 illustrations with 31 in color, ISBN 978-0-9655007-1-5

 The crisis began in a small country, Greece, but it revealed financial vulnerabilities that are overturning the monetary system of the world.
 For years the Greek government spent beyond its means and borrowed to make up the difference.
 Just like the U.S. government.
 The U.S. has not yet suffered the dire economic consequences of Greece because of the dollar's status as the world's reserve currency.
 That means it is the only country in the world that can pay its debts by simply printing more of its own money.
 Those days will come to an end.

 American and European banks have gotten into trouble because of unsound banking practices that would not have been possible under a gold standard.
 And governments are on the verge of bankruptcy because there is no restraint—which a gold standard would provide—on their spending and manipulation of credit.

 American politicians have debauched the currency for agendas contrary to our Constitution and to get themselves elected.
 And the Federal Reserve has provided a means of financing uneconomic political agendas and pushing the costs onto future generations.
 But debt and credit cannot expand forever—as America's housing/mortgage bubble demonstrated.
 When the credit bubble bursts, hard times must follow.